 A moral responsibility to feed the world?

 Many of the environmental and health concerns listed above are often disregarded in the face of our so-called moral responsibility for ever-greater yields to provide ever more food for a growing global population.
 The starting point here must be that there is enough food produced today to feed the world population with ease, yet we currently waste one third of all food for human consumption.
 That’s thirty percent of the world’s agricultural land that is used to produce food that is eventually wasted.
 Morally speaking it is food distribution, not yield, that is the most pressing issue.
-The UK government has approved plans to trial GM wheat varieties, hoping to improve yields, yet we are forecast to have a global surplus of wheat in 2017.
+The UK government has approved plans to trial GM wheat varieties, hoping to improve yields, yet we were forecast to have a global surplus of wheat by 2017.

 It is also worth examining whether the growth of GM usage will produce equitable outcomes for farmers in developing nations.
 In a GM paradigm, biotechnology corporations will control every step of the food chain.
 Power will continue to amass in the hands of a few, giant corporations rather than being spread across the many small scale farmers around the world.
-In light of recent mergers, 4 companies will now account for around 95% of the worlds genetically engineered crop acreage, 75% of global agrochemical sales, and 63% of global seed sales.
+In light of recent mergers, 4 companies will now account for around 95% of the world’s genetically engineered crop acreage, 75% of global agrochemical sales, and 63% of global seed sales.

 These corporations have patents on seed genetics and the processes used to create them.
 They have bought up seed merchants and seed breeding companies.
 They have engineered crop varieties that will not follow the natural process of producing seed that can be reliably retained for future use, and so ensure that the farmer must return to them each season to purchase new seeds (seed was once the common property of farmers).
 Their patented crops will not thrive without the help of the patented chemical sprays, that only they sell.
 Will farmers in the poorest nations be anything more than a freely exploited agent in a corporate-controlled, food production industry?